grant-olson/grant-olson.github.io/_drafts/magloop.md

 #### Tension lines

 The 8 foot loop requires both tension lines to hold the PVC supports in place.
-Drill X/Y INCH holes in the support element that could pass through paracord.
+Drill 1/4 inch holes in the support element that could pass through paracord.
 Holes should be drilled through both sides of the pipe so the cord can be run through the pipe.